ZeusWPI/lockbot/README.md

 - Button
 - 10k multiturn potentiometer

-See `lockbot.ino` for how to connect these components together
+See [lockbot.cpp](arduino/src/lockbot.cpp) for how to connect these components together.

 Make sure that when turning the lock, the multiturn potentiometer does not go out of bounds (overturning it WILL break it).